 For frequency domain modeling, the force spectrum for wave drift (or total low frequency wave forces) can be combined with the wind force spectrum to give a total low frequency force spectrum (see 7.5.8 and 7.6.6).
 Assuming that the low frequency wind and wave forces are independent, the total low frequency force spectrum is given by the sum of the low frequency wave force spectrum and the low frequency wind force spectrum.

 This total force spectrum can then be multiplied by the appropriate motion transfer function to obtain the desired horizontal motion.
 Time domain simulation can also be used to obtain the low frequency motion.
-However, because the low frequency motions are dominated by the surge, sway and yaw resonances with natural periods of approximately 60 seconds to 150 seconds, a long time simulation is required to include a sufficient number of cycles for developing an accurate estimate of the statistical extreme.
+However, because the low frequency motions are dominated by the surge, sway and yaw resonances with natural periods of approximately 60 seconds to 150 seconds, a long-time simulation is required to include a sufficient number of cycles for developing an accurate estimate of the statistical extreme.
 Modeling of the time series should be done carefully.
 The use of discrete frequencies is discussed by Tucker, et al., 1984 [235].
 Other classic works in wave group spectra (e.g., Funke and Mansard, 1979 [144]), are relevant in developing time domain analysis and model test wave time series.
-For time simulation a time history of low frequency forces is generated from wind and wave force spectra or directly from wind velocity and wave profile time histories.
+For time simulation, a time history of low frequency forces is generated from wind and wave force spectra or directly from wind velocity and wave profile time histories.

 The estimation of damping is important because low frequency motion is dominated by a resonant response.
 Further discussion of damping is provided in 6.5.5.2, 7.5.7, and 7.6.5.